Sunday, December 12

 whistle

 The pwik call is apparently only given by female Red-winged Blackbirds (Evans and O'Brien).
-It sounds quite similar to the tup call but has a different sonagram.
+It can sound quite similar to the tup call but is softer and rises.
 It is also regularly given in flight (Nov, NJ).

 The common flight call of the Rusty Blackbird (also often given perched) is very similar to the check of Red-winged Blackbirds.